 Unfortunately almost a quarter of the people who suffer from depression either don’t want to or don’t even know how to seek help.
 Depression is definitely possible to cure and can be treated well with medication and therapy.
+Always remember, depression, even the most severe cases, can be treated.
 Counseling is also very helpful for an individual suffering from depression.
 Support from family members and friends is also very helpful for depression.

 Depression as a disability suffers a certain stigma because many people do not take it seriously.
 However, depression is a very serious and real illness and if you are having trouble dealing with it, you should speak to a qualified professional who can help you during this tough time.

 Medications: Antidepressants are drugs that are used to treat the depression.
 Antidepressants usually take 2 to 4 weeks time to work.
 It is noted that, the symptoms such as sleep disturbances, appetite, and concentration problems improve before the actual mood lifts are observed, so it is very crucial to give the drug a chance before reaching a conclusion about its effectiveness.
 It must also be kept in mind, that upon the initiation of antidepressants, never stop taking them without the help of a doctor.

 Psychotherapies: It is a talk therapy.
 It includes cognitive-behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy through an ‘one-to-one’ physician -patient counselling session.